mrbumpy409/GeneralUser-GS/documentation/README.md

 * The most accurate SoundFont rendering available, including full modulator support.
 * Excellent-sounding reverb and chorus engine (when configured correctly).

 FluidSynth v2.3 or later is recommended for use with GeneralUser GS, but earlier versions should sound pretty good as well.
-For best sound quality, set FluidSynth’s sample interpolation method to “7th order” (the default is “4th order”).
-If CPU usage is a concern, then leave it at “4th order”.

 The default reverb and chorus settings in FluidSynth v2.3.x and earlier are not very good (chorus is too aggressive, reverb sounds like a small room).
-FluidSynth v2.4 [will fix this](https://github.com/FluidSynth/fluidsynth/issues/1282) by providing much nicer defaults.
+FluidSynth v2.4 [fixes this](https://github.com/FluidSynth/fluidsynth/issues/1282) by providing much nicer defaults.
 Fortunately, these new effects settings can be used in earlier versions of FluidSynth in programs that allow configuration of the reverb and chorus engines.

 Here is a table comparing the default reverb and chorus settings between FluidSynth 2.3.x, 2.4, and my recommended settings for use with GeneralUser GS: